-I am a climate impacts scientist with a special interest in human health and aquatic systems.
+I am a climate impact scientist with a special interest in human health and aquatic systems.
 In my research I have employed various quantitative modeling techniques to analyze empirical data.

 Climate impacts on human health

 My current research concerns climate impacts on human health.
 In particular, I am interested in effects of climate change on temperature-related mortality in Germany, Spain, and around the globe.
 Most recently, I have worked on including adaptation into projections of temperature-related mortality, and the attribution of heat-related mortality to recent climate change.
 In addition, I have been involved in studies projecting water-borne disease outcomes under different climate change trajectories.

 Climate impacts on phytoplankton